Flux159/blog/content/experiments/000005-vscode-online.md

 # Why Remote Development

 - Can access from anywhere
+- A single browser for all your apps (VSCode, Terminal, Google, etc.)
+- Save on costs & pay for what you use - if you need a larger machine, just shutdown the instance, get a bigger one for a few hours.
+Works extremely well with the On Demand / Spot instance model of pricing (if backups & temporary non-committed state handled seamlessly)
+- Should definitely be automated so that a disconnect from the environment can run a command to shutdown the instance.
+Should also be able to run a lambda or Azure function in order to "boot up" a self-hosted instance too (saves on costs significantly)
+- Can be automated so that load from a setup image, does a git pull (if necessary), has environment already configured
 - Not local & on a virtual machine, so any issues with client computer (hard drive breaks, etc.) won't happen.
 Also if VM gets corrupted / in a bad state, just make a new VM from a backed up image
 - Potential: Access from phone in the *near* future.